aurelienpierreeng/ansel-website/content/support.md

 ## Getting premium user support

 Don't stay alone with your problems and directly book the developer to get personalized solutions.
+Support is given through video-conferencing with screen-sharing.

 {{% row %}}
 {{% card title="Emergency support" icon="ambulance" %}}